-EPA COPPER SULFATE has been the preferred root killer by plumbers and contractors for use on sewer lines and septic lines for decades.
-We sell pure Copper Sulfate Crystals EPA LABEL
+COPPER SULFATE ROOT KILLER has been used by plumbers and contractors on sewer lines and septic lines for decades.
+We sell pure Copper Sulfate

 Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma